← Illusions in the Boardroom

 When the financial model cannot see structural investment, a repeating cycle emerges: a platform investment is rejected, its absence produces incidents costing far more, and those costs are attributed to “engineering quality” without being traced to the original decision.
 The “headcount illusion” means AI-assisted development may be increasing structural fragility invisibly.

-The seventh incident is specific.
-A claims payment fails because the policy system and the payments system disagree on whether the policy is active.
-A commercial fleet operator waits nine days for a claim that should have settled in two.
-His broker emails the CEO.
-The CEO asks the COO.
-The COO asks the CTO.
-The CTO traces the failure to the integration point that the cancelled platform would have replaced.
-He does not mention the cancelled platform, because the failure has already been attributed to a “data synchronisation issue” in the incident log.
-The broker files a complaint with the industry ombudsman.
-The ombudsman writes to the insurer's compliance function.
-The compliance function requests a root cause report.
-The report describes the technical failure accurately.
-It does not mention the investment decision that made the failure inevitable, because the report follows the incident, not the decision.
-The CFO never sees the ombudsman's letter.
-It is handled two levels below him, in a function with no reporting line to the person who made the decision that caused it.
+Over the following eighteen months, the direct connections cause nine major incidents, two of them customer-facing and one triggering regulatory scrutiny.
+A claims payment fails because the policy and payments systems disagree on whether a policy is active, a commercial fleet operator waits nine days for a claim that should have settled in two, and his broker emails the CEO.
+The CTO traces the failure to the integration point the cancelled platform would have replaced, but the incident log has already recorded it as a “data synchronisation issue.”
+The broker files a complaint with the industry ombudsman, which reaches the compliance function as a request for a root-cause report.
+The report describes the technical failure accurately and never mentions the investment decision that made it inevitable, because it follows the incident, not the decision.
+The CFO who cancelled the platform never sees the letter: it is handled two levels below him, in a function with no reporting line to the person whose decision caused it.
+The total cost of the nine incidents, including response, remediation, compensation, and regulatory reporting, is approximately € 2.1 million, all of it attributed to “engineering quality” in the quarterly review.
+Nobody connects it to the cancelled platform.

 ...